-EMPLOYABILITY AWARD, PC PASSPORT AWARD, IDEA DIGITAL SKILLS AWARD
+EMPLOYABILITY AWARD & PC PASSPORT AWARD

 National Progression Awards SCQF4

 EMPLOYABILITY AWARD

 Course Details

 The Employability Award is an introduction to the world of work.
 The Course focuses on relevant and transferable employability skills which can be used in any employment setting and will enable a successful move into the job market.

 The main aims of the course are:

-- build the confidence that learners have about their ability to gain employment - · develop skills and attitudes necessary for them to seek, gain and sustain employment - promote a positive and realistic approach to employment As part of the Employability course, all learners will undertake part of their course at the Forth Valley College, Stirling Campus.
+- build the confidence that learners have about their ability to gain employment - develop skills and attitudes necessary for them to seek, gain and sustain employment - promote a positive and realistic approach to employment As part of the Employability course, all learners will undertake part of their course at the Forth Valley College, Stirling Campus.
 This partnership between school and college will provide 'taster' sessions for pupils to experience a range of subjects over the course of the year.
 As part of the experience, pupils will be expected to complete an application form and will be interviewed by school and college staff.
 Successful completion of the SCOTS programme guarantees an interview for a relevant Skills for Work course in the following year.
 PC PASSPORT AWARD Course Details The NPA PC Passport at SCQF level 4 provides learners with up-to-date knowledge and skills in a range of popular IT software, such as Office 365.
 Learners will improve skills in key areas such as word processing, spreadsheets and presentation software preparing them for employment and further study.
-IDEA DIGITAL SKILLS AWARD Course Details The Inspiring Digital Enterprise Award, known as IDEA is an international programme that helps young people develop digital, enterprise and employability skills.
-Through a series of online challenges, learners will develop skills in Digital Literacy and gain an industry-recognised award.
-Learners will complete all of the above courses whilst in Fourth Year.
-Progression Employability and PC Passport National Progression awards at SCQF level 5 in Fifth/Sixth Year.
+This qualification will enable learners to develop a range of fundamental IT-based knowledge and skills.
+The knowledge and skills developed are directly relevant to the world of business and employment and, as such, are important for both further study and the job market.
+Assessment The course is made up of three units: